2018ik/2018ik.github.io/_wiki/mingling.markdown

 ## Background

+To mingle is to combine two things in such a way that there is still a distinction between the two things.

 ## Examples

 ### The Two Spirits

-Te two spirits are mingled together to become one spirit (Gal 5:16).t
+The two spirits are mingled together to become one spirit (Gal 5:16).
+This is the deepest mystery in the entire Bible.